About ProArts+

 Keith Arrowsmith, Managing Director

 Founder and managing partner, Keith is the driving force behind the company, and a long time passionate advocate for the arts.
-Keith qualified as a solicitor in 1995 and has since then been helping charities and other organisations in the cultural, creative, heritage, and educational sectors.
+Keith qualified as a solicitor in 1995 and has, since then, helped charities and other organisations in the cultural, creative, heritage, and educational sectors.
+He provides guidance and assistance on governance, intellectual property, business law, contracts, website regulations and charity law.
+He also contributes to workshops, planning days, talks, written reports and provides other bespoke guidance.
+Projects include professional services for national institutions, local authority services, umbrella cultural organisations and theatres, museums and galleries of all shapes and sizes.

 He started this company in 2024, having worked in high street and regional law firms.
 He provides guidance and assistance on governance, intellectual property, business law, contracts, website regulations and charity law.
 He also contributes to workshops, planning days, talks, written reports and provides other bespoke guidance.